ahmedmagds/strain-tracking-in-the-microbiome/pangenome_PCMP_12032025.md

 [Panaroo](https://gtonkinhill.github.io/panaroo/#/)
 Tonkin-Hill et al., Genome Biology (2020)

-Panaroo corrects annotation errors and produces a more accurate pangenome using gene neighborhood graphs.
+Panaroo is a tool that builds a clean, accurate pangenome by fixing noisy gene annotations and removing errors, helping you clearly see which genes are shared or different across bacterial strains.

 6.1 **Simple command**
 ```